Charles James Fox: Death

 In Comforts of a Bed of Roses (1806), Gillray depicts Death crawling out from under Fox's covers, entwined with a scroll inscribed "Intemperance, Dropsy, Dissolution".

 Fox died – still in office – at Chiswick House, west of London, on 13 September 1806, not eight months after the younger Pitt.
 An autopsy revealed a hardened liver, thirty-five gallstones and around seven pints of transparent fluid in his abdomen.
 Fox left £10,000-worth of debts, though this was only a quarter of the £40,000 that the charitable public had to raise to pay off Pitt's arrears.
 Although Fox had wanted to be buried near his home in Chertsey, his funeral took place in Westminster Abbey on 10 October 1806, the anniversary of his initial election for Westminster in 1780.
 Unlike Pitt's, Fox's funeral was a private affair, but the multitude that turned out to pay their respects were at least as large as those at his rival's service.

 Private life

-Le Coup de Maitre. – This Print copied from the French Original, is dedicated to the London Corresponding Society (1797): a caricature of Fox by Gillray, showing the Whig as a sans-culottes taking aim at the constitutional target of Crown, Lords and Commons.
+Le Coup de Maitre. – This Print copied from the French Original, is dedicated to the London Corresponding Society (1797): a caricature of Fox by Gillray, showing the Whig as a sans-culotte taking aim at the constitutional target of Crown, Lords and Commons.

 A caricature showing Fox standing on a roulette wheel perched atop a globe showing the British Isles and continental Europe.
 The implication is that his penniless state, indicated by turned-out pockets, is due to gambling.